What is Automatic Enrolment for Employees?

 Introduced in October 2012, automatic enrolment for employees is a government initiative, whereby every employer needs to contribute and automatically enrol eligible staff to a workplace pension scheme.
 Generally, employees also need to contribute to this scheme on which the government often provides tax relief.

 This scheme is aimed at helping people to save money for their retirement.
-At first, this scheme was for some employers, but later in 2018, it applies to all employers in the UK.
+At first, this scheme was for some employers, but later in 2018, it applied to all employers in the UK.
 Remember, you’re an employer if you pay tax and NICs from your employee’s income.

-In this blog, we’ll explore how to qualify for automatic enrolment, how much you need to contribute and how it works if you have two or more jobs.
+In this blog, we’ll explore how to qualify for automatic enrolment, how much you need to contribute, and how it works if you have two or more jobs.

 Read on to find out!